hatchjaw/faust-ddsp/README.md

 $$

 - Input: one dual signal
-- Output: one dual signal consisting of the integer cast and `nvars` partial derivatives
+- Output: one dual signal consisting of the integer cast and `vars.N` partial derivatives

 NB. `int` is a discontinuous function, and its derivative is impulse-like at